-Nearby, in the interconnected series of buildings – Buildings 113 to 116 – demising the cavernous ship-building spaces with steel and glass walls has dramatically enhanced their spatial characteristics.
+Giving new life Nearby, in the interconnected series of buildings – Buildings 113 to 116 – demising the cavernous ship-building spaces with steel and glass walls has dramatically enhanced their spatial characteristics.
 The buildings house the research and development labs of Uber Advanced Technologies Group, which is focused on self-driving technology.
 The site’s naval and technological history makes it a fitting home for the company, and the adapted structures easily accommodate its needs for office space, communal areas, vehicle storage and laboratories.

 Throughout the entire complex, the team endeavoured to retain as much historic material as possible while maximizing daylight and views.
 They worked closely with the Port of San Francisco, the National Park Service and the state’s historic preservation office during design and construction, ensuring that the respectful interventions, while distinct, complemented the colour and materiality of the existing structures.

-Following the clearing of the aged machinery, switchgear and other equipment, the interior volumes were further enhanced through expansive windows and skylights.
+Respectful preservation Following the clearing of the aged machinery, switchgear and other equipment, the interior volumes were further enhanced through expansive windows and skylights.
 Many additional historic features, like inlaid tile flooring, gantry cranes and light fixtures were also respectfully restored.

 2. COCA-COLA STAGE AT THE ALLIANCE THEATER IN ATLANTA, DESIGNED BY TRAHAN ARCHITECTS/APAC